 At reenactments, Kim portrays various characters at historical homes and other venues.
 She uses authentic receipts (recipes) when cooking over an open hearth as well as in camp with reenacting units.
 She is an authority on hearth cooking and is a master hearth cook.

 |Carlyle House Historic Park|

-Kim belongs to reenactment units that are members of the British Brigade and the Continental Line, and is a member of the Association for Living History, Farm, and Agricultural Museums (ALHFAM).
+Kim belongs to reenactment units that are members of the British Brigade and the Continental Line.
 Kim is also a member of the Guild of Artisans, a unit in the Burning of the Valleys Military Association (BVMA).